jjaanila/campaigner/README.md

 **Features**

-- HTML ID based linking to monsters, areas, parts, chapters, sections, etc.
+- HTML id based linking to monsters, areas, parts, chapters, sections, etc.
 - Vue 2 components that are pretty close to the style of D&D 5th ed.
 - Builds only one HTML file with everything included inline.
 - Fancy Table of Contents.
-- An example campaign.
+- A simple example campaign.
 - Party tracker.
-(WIP)
+- Combat tracker.
 - JSON schema for defining campaign document and monsters.
-(WIP)
+- Can be installed via npm or used as a template repository.

 See Issues for planned features.

+## Installation

+`npm install campaigner`

+See `./src/example` and `./campaign.js` for an example campaign.

 ## Structure

-### Components

-Vue 2 components in `src/components` for creating a nice looking campaign site. `src/App.vue` defines the Vue app which uses the components.

 ### campaign.js

-A single file in the project root that defines the structure and many variables of the campaign document.
-See `src/schemas/campaign.json` for file schema. campaign.js is parsed with `src/parser.js`.
+A file in the project root that defines the structure and metadata of the campaign document.
+See `src/schemas/campaign.json` for file schema.

 - Campaign metadata, e.g. cover page information
 - Parts, Chapters, and Sections.
 Used (so far) only for generating Table of Contents.
 - Monsters

+### Components

+Vue 2 components in `src/components` for creating a nice looking campaign site.

 ## Development